Art Acord: Early life and career

-Acord was born to parents who were Utah pioneers and members of the Church of Jesus Christ of Latter-day Saints, Valentine Louis Acord and Mary Amelia Acord (née Pedersen), in the ranching area called Prattville, just west of the town of Glenwood, Utah.
-Art's father was of German and English descent.
+Acord was born in Prattville, Utah, to Valentine Louis Acord and Mary Amelia Acord (née Pedersen), Utah pioneers and members of the Church of Jesus Christ of Latter-day Saints.
+Acord's father was of German and English descent.
 The Acord family descends from a Prussian mercenary soldier of the American Revolutionary War whose name was Eckert.
-Art's paternal grandmother was a descendant of Frances Latham, an early settler of New England.
-Art's mother, who was of Danish descent, died when Art was just 19 months old while the family was living in the Stillwater, Oklahoma area.
+Acord's paternal grandmother was a descendant of Frances Latham, an early settler of New England who has been called the "Mother of Governors" and the "Mother of Champion Cowboys".
+Acord's mother, who was of Danish descent, died when Art was just 19 months old while the family was living in the Stillwater, Oklahoma area.
 The Acord family had moved there for the mother's health and took part in the September 28, 1891 Oklahoma Land Run.
 She died a few weeks later on November 28, 1891.
 After her death, the family moved back to Utah.
 As a young man, Acord worked as a cowboy, ranch hand and rodeo contestant.
-He worked on the ranch of Preston Nutter and was fond of riding horses of cliffs.
+He worked on the ranch of Preston Nutter.
 In 1912, he won the World Steer Wrestling (Bulldogging) Championship at the Pendleton Round-up and won that same World Championship title again in 1916, defeating challenger and friend Hoot Gibson.

-Acord was one of the few cowboys to have ridden the acclaimed bucking horse Steamboat (who later inspired the bucking horse logo on the Wyoming license plate) for the full eight seconds.
+Acord was one of the few cowboys to have ridden the acclaimed bucking horse Steamboat (who later inspired the bucking horse logo on the Wyoming license plate) for a qualified ride and championship.
 His rodeo skills had been sharpened when he worked for a time for the Miller Brothers' traveling 101 Ranch Wild West Show.
 It was with the 101 that he became friends with Tom Mix, Yakima Canutt, Bee Ho Gray, "Broncho Billy" Anderson and Hoot Gibson.
-He was sometimes called the "Mormon cowboy".
+He was sometimes called the "Mormon cowboy" and has been noted as the first real cowboy to become a Hollywood cowboy.
 He went on to become a noted actor in silent Western films.
 Acord also performed as a stunt man.
 He made over 100 film shorts, most of which are now considered lost.

 Acord enlisted in the United States Army in World War I and served overseas.
 He was awarded the Croix de Guerre for bravery.
 At war's end, he returned to the motion picture business, appearing in a series of popular film shorts and as "Buck Parvin", the title character for a Universal Pictures serial.
 Because of a heavy drinking problem and his inability to adapt to the advent of talkies, Acord's film career declined and he ended up performing in road shows and mining in Mexico.
 In March 1928 Acord was seriously burned in an explosion at his home; the loss of his sight was feared.